gitaumoses4/Android-Projects/FacebookIntegration/README.md

 ## Integrating Facebook SDK
 This is the first way of connecting with facebook.
-You have to register your application and then receive some Application Id, and ehn you have to download the facebook SKD and add it to your project.
+You have to register your application and then receive some Application Id, and ehn you have to download the facebook SDK and add it to your project.
 These steps are listed below:

 ### GENERATING APPLICATION SIGNATURE